guntur-17/onegate_preview/README.md

 ## Notes

-App code is in another Private Repositories
+Codes is in a Private Repository